rhaberkorn/sciteco/README.md

 3. Build with `make INTERFACE=GTK` or `make INTERFACE=NCURSES` respectively.
 3. Install with `make install`.
 4. You are recommended to use the included "teco.ini" as a starting point for your profile, so copy it to "~/.config/.teco_ini".
-The default teco.ini doesn't do much currently, but it opens files specified on the shell commandline for you.
+The default teco.ini opens files specified on the commandline for you, uses a file open hook to configure syntax highlighting (only C/C++ and Makefiles for now) and enables line numbers.

 More documentation is coming soon.